 Learn more:

-When a user requests to log in to the app using their face, the client invokes the authentication journey, where it first obtains the user identifier.
+When a user requests to log in to the app using their face as second factor, the client invokes the authentication journey, where it first logs in the user.
 Upon reaching the Selfie Acquisition step, Mosaic creates an Identity Verification session.
-The Orchestration (IDO) SDK passes the session's start_token to the client, which in turn invokes the Identity Verification (IDV) SDK.
-Having collected a selfie, the Identity Verification SDK signals to Orchestration SDK that it can resume the journey.
-As a next step, Mosaic validates this selfie (selfie_data) against a previously collected reference and authenticates the user in case the validation was successful.
+The Orchestration (IDO) SDK passes the step payload to the client, which in turn invokes the Identity Verification (IDV) SDK.
+Having collected a selfie, the Identity Verification SDK signals to the Orchestration SDK that it can resume the journey.
+As a next step, Mosaic validates this selfie (selfie_data) against a previously collected reference and authenticates the user if the validation is successful.

 iOS: